 This leads to a food specific quality management system, which enables the required hygiene measures to be implemented in the company.

-Since February 2006, Quality Austria - Trainings, Zertifizierungs und Begutachtungs GmbH has been accredited for certifications based on the IFS acc. to EN 45011 by the Federal Ministry of Science, Research and Economy and has thus been registered as the first Austrian certification body by the HDE (Hauptverband des Deutschen Einzelhandels– Main Association of German Retail Trade).
+Since February 2006, Quality Austria - Trainings, Zertifizierungs und Begutachtungs GmbH has been accredited for certifications based on the IFS acc. to EN 45011 by the Federal Ministry of Digital and Economic Affairs and has thus been registered as the first Austrian certification body by the HDE (Hauptverband des Deutschen Einzelhandels– Main Association of German Retail Trade).

 If you are interested in system certification, we will be pleased to contact you.
 Please complete the inquiry form below.
 An employee will deal with your concern as soon as possible.